comodal/hash-overlay/README.md

 ## Generating Source

 All of the algorithm specific code is generated using [Mustache](https://github.com/spullara/mustache.java) templates.
-Upon generation, any existing generated code is deleted, and implementation code is generated for every unique message digest algorithm found at runtime.
+Upon generation, any existing generated code is deleted, and new implementation code is generated for every message digest algorithm found at runtime.

 ```bash
 ./gradlew generateSrc